I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. — Ralph Waldo Emerson

 And the more I considered Christianity, the more I found that while it had established a rule and order, the chief aim of that order was to give room for good things to run wild. ― G.K.
 Chesterton

-Jay spent much of his childhood in Malaysia, where he attended a boarding school for missionary children while his parents worked in Vietnam and Thailand.
-He earned an M.Ed from WWU and taught in Washington, Korea, Malaysia, and Canada.
-Jay is passionate about teaching in a school where all our lives and all the world is open to our curiosity and understanding.
-We worship a God who wants us to enjoy creation, to be creative ourselves, to build constructive relationships, and to be productive in ways that bless others.
-To do those things well requires learning at home and school and for the rest of our lives.
-Jay lives with his wife and son on a small farm in Nugent's Corner, where they raise sheep, chickens, and a wannabe farm dog.
+Jay spent much of his childhood in Malaysia, attending a boarding school for missionary children while his parents worked in Vietnam and Thailand.
+He later earned an M.Ed from Western Washington University and has taught in Washington, Korea, Malaysia, and Canada.
+Jay is passionate about teaching in an environment where curiosity and understanding can flourish, believing that God calls us to enjoy His creation, be creative, build meaningful relationships, and contribute in ways that bless others.
+He views learning as a lifelong journey that extends beyond school and home.
+Jay lives with his wife and son on a small farm in Nugent’s Corner, where they raise sheep, chickens, and a wannabe farm dog.

 Mr. Jay Reimer